CyrilRonseaux/BenniesScript/README.md

 ![Player name omitted will list all players](doc-assets/omit-player-name.png)

 ### Dealing bennies to every player
-Sometimes you want to reward each player with a benny, for example when a Joker was drawn.
+Sometimes you want to reward each player (but not GMs) with a benny, for example when a Joker was drawn.
 Use "all" for the player name.
 ```javascript
 !bennies-deal --player all --deck NameOfTheBennyDeck
 ```